 No, I really don’t think it’s a good idea.
 The best sausage to make this Slow Cooker Italian Sausage and Peppers recipe is the uncooked Italian sausage in its casing and you can use either sweet Italian sausage or hot Italian sausage recipes.
 It’s totally up to you.

-- My husband loves this recipe with a toasted bun and provolone cheese on top.
+- My husband loves this recipe with a toasted bun, mozzarella cheese or/and provolone cheese on top.
 Or serve it with a side of cornbread to soak up the sauce.

 - It’s also delicious with zucchini noodles or even regular noodles if you’re not on a low-carb/whole30/paleo diet.